-Grant recipients must complete monthly or quarterly reimbursement requests in the division's grants management system.
-Data entry into the division's participant data collection system and project activities reflected in the progress report will be used to support approval of reimbursement requests.
+Grant recipients must complete monthly reimbursement requests in the DOLWD grant management system.
+Data entry into the division's participant data collection system AlaskaJobs and project activities reflected in the progress report will be used to support approval of reimbursement requests.